Tomotaka Imamichi

 Tomotaka Imamichi (イマミチ・トモタカ, Imamichi Tomotaka), (born October 12, 1959) is a Japanese music producer, guitarist and songwriter from Tokyo, Japan.
-He first got his huge break in the Japanese music circuit in 1984 as the guitarist and primary songwriter for the rock band, Barbee Boys, although it is reported that he has been writing music himself since at least 1975 after being highly influenced by Toshikatsu Utsumi from the legendary folk band Carol.
+He first came to prominence in the Japanese music circuit in 1984 as the guitarist and primary songwriter for the rock band Barbee Boys, although it is reported that he has been writing music himself since at least 1975 after being highly influenced by Toshikatsu Utsumi from the legendary folk band Carol.

 Musical career

 1980s

 In 1984, Imamichi debuted as the leader and guitarist of the Japanese new wave band Barbee Boys, which he had formed in 1982.
 As the main songwriter, he composed most songs for the band, including hit singles such as "Me wo Tojite Oide yo" (lit.
 "Close your eyes and come here"), "Makeru Mon ka" (lit.
 "I Won't Give in"), and "Megitsune ON THE RUN" (lit.
 "Vixen On the Run").

 In 1985, Imamichi (under the alias "Chakku Mūton," or "Chuck Mouton") composed "Ura Niwa no Gare-ji de Dakishimete" (lit.
 "Embrace Me in the Backyard Barage") for Seiko Matsuda's album entitled Strawberry Time.